huggingface/hub-docs/docs/hub/index.md

 ## Models

 You can discover and use dozens of thousands of open-source ML models shared by the community.
 To promote responsible model usage and development, model repos are equipped with [Model Cards](./model-cards) to inform users of each model's limitations and biases.
-Additional [metadata](./model-cards#model-card-metadata) about info such as their tasks, languages, and metrics can be included, with training metrics charts even added if the repository contains [TensorBoard traces](./tensorboard).
+Additional [metadata](./model-cards#model-card-metadata) about info such as their tasks, languages, and evaluation results can be included, with training metrics charts even added if the repository contains [TensorBoard traces](./tensorboard).
 It's also easy to add an [**inference widget**](./models-widgets) to your model, allowing anyone to play with the model directly in the browser!
 For programmatic access, a serverless API is provided to [**instantly serve your model**](./models-inference).

 To upload models to the Hub, or download models and integrate them into your work, explore the [**Models documentation**](./models).
 You can also choose from [**over a dozen libraries**](./models-libraries) such as 🤗 Transformers, Asteroid, and ESPnet that support the Hub.